 Let’s talk about taxes for a minute.
 In fact, let’s talk about government in general.

-Obviously, government is a vital part of society.
+Obviously, the government is a vital part of society.
 First and foremost, it does nothing less than protect us all from the insidious and persistent challenges to national security that are with us now and for the foreseeable future.
-But government provides much more: the justice system, education, police and fire protection, highways and ports, welfare and hospitals.
+But government provides much more: the justice system, education, police and fire protection, highways and ports, welfare, and hospitals.
 The list could go on and on.

 But even with the virtues of government, it is critical to remember that all of its services come from some form of tax revenue.
 Government makes no money of its own.
-And in that way, government is the support for the engine of the economy, it is not the engine itself.
+And in that way, the government is the support for the engine of the economy, it is not the engine itself.